axeluhl/sailing-analytics/wiki/tracking-app-api-v1-draft.md

 **status** Either `start` or `stop`.

-## Send Locations
+## Send Measurements

 The main data sent by the app.

-Locations should be sent live during an event.
-In case of missing network, locations are stored to the device and uploaded in a FIFO order as soon as a connection is available.
+Measurements should be sent live during an event.
+In case of missing network, measurements are stored to the device and uploaded in a FIFO order as soon as a connection is available.

 GZIP compression is a must.
 Bulk uploads should be chunked, e.g. per 1,000 locations.

 ### Path

-    /event/{event_id}/competitor/{competitor_id}/locations
+    /event/{event_id}/competitor/{competitor_id}/measurements

 ### Verb